karlkfi/kpt-config-sync/deploy/admission-controller/resource-quota/README.md

 ```
 make certs
 ```
 Will generate certificates for the service.
-Must be done before deploy/register!
+Must be done before deploy!
 Generally should only be done once.

 ```
 make deploy